mscarey/AuthoritySpoke/docs/guides/introduction.rst

 United States Constitution.
 You’ll need to `sign up <https://authorityspoke.com/account/signup/>`__ for an account and then obtain a Legislice API key from your account page.
-The Legislice API key is not the same as the Case Access Project API key.
+The Legislice API key is not the same as the Caselaw Access Project API key.

 As of version 0.4, you mostly have to create your own procedural rule annotations, but the `GitHub repository for